huynguy-db/arcion-docs/content/docs/sources/source-setup/Postgresql.md

 For more information about the configuration parameters for `realtime` mode, see [Realtime mode]({{< ref "../configuration-files/extractor-reference#realtime-mode" >}}).

+#### Aditional real-time parameters

+`replicate-to-child-partition-table`

+: `{true|false}`.

+  Controls how Replicant treats replication of child partition tables.

+  {{< columns >}} <!-- begin columns block -->
+  ##### `false`
+  If you add a parent partition table in the filter file, Replicant automatically replicates data of child partition tables and redirects data of child partition tables to the parent table in the destination.
+Therefore, the target database contains a single parent table.

+  <---> <!-- magic separator, between columns -->

+  ##### `true`
+  Replicant treats each partition as an independent table in the destination.
+This means you need to add a list of child partition tables you want to replicate in the filter file  so that Replicant can replicate them to the target.
+In real time, Replicant replicates data from each child partition table to the corresponding destination tables.
+  {{< /columns >}}

+  _Default: `false`._

 #### Support for DDL replication
 Replicant [supports DDL replication for real-time PostgreSQL source]({{< ref "docs/sources/ddl-replication" >}}).
 For more information, [contact us](https://arcion.io/contact).